 - Tax class 4: married with an equal income

 - Class 5: married with a lower income than a partner in class 3

 - Tax class 6: second job or tax deduction.

-Married couples with unequal salaries in class 3 or class 5 can save money on their overall tax bill.
+Married couples in class 3 or class 5 who have unequal salaries can save money on their overall tax bill.